awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    cd aws-greengrass-samples/greengrass-opcua-adapter-nodejs
    npm install
    ```
+**Note**

-   **Note:**This Lambda function uses the node\-opcua library \(v0\.0\.64\), which attempts to re\-generate some model files at runtime\.
+This Lambda function uses the node\-opcua library \(v0\.0\.65\), which attempts to re\-generate some model files at runtime\.
 That doesn't work when running as a Lambda function on Greengrass, because Lambda functions start with a Read\-Only file system, so any code trying to generate other code would not work\.
 The next step fixes this\.

 1. Change the file at `node_modules/node-opcua/lib/misc/factories.js`: line 109 to this: